 Open a Secured or Credit-Building Credit Card

 There are also some types of credit cards that are marketed to those with a limited credit history.
-Often, these are marketed as either credit-building credit cards or secured credit cards.
-As you open credit cards and regularly make on-time payments, your credit score is likely to improve.
+Often, these are marketed as either credit-building credit cards or secured credit cards, which involve putting down cash as a collateral (and that sets your credit limit).
+As you open credit cards and regularly make on-time payments, you are likely to build your credit score.

 Become an Authorized User

 If you don’t want to apply for a credit card or can’t get approved without a credit card cosigner, you can consider becoming an authorized user on someone else’s account.
-In this setup, only the primary account holder is liable for any purchases that are made on the account.
+In this arrangement, only the primary account holder is liable for any purchases that are made on the account.
 Even if the authorized user is the one that actually makes the purchase, they aren’t financially responsible.
+Positive payment habits on the account can help build credit.

 Get a Guarantor

 A guarantor is similar to a cosigner, but there are some important differences between guarantors and cosigners.
 A cosigner is legally obligated and financially responsible right away to repay any debts.
 A guarantor, on the other hand, is more of a backup plan.
-The guarantor is only responsible for repaying the debt if the primary borrower fails to make payments and the loan is at risk of default.
+The guarantor is only responsible for repaying the debt if the primary borrower fails to make payments and the loan goes into default.

 The Takeaway